The Best Anti-AI Marketing Campaigns in 2025, and Why They Worked

 Published on

-• Aerie made “No AI” a trust promise, extending its long-running no-retouching stance into a clear, modern pledge.
-(Aerie)
+• Aerie made "No AI" a trust promise, extending its long-running no-retouching stance into a clear, modern pledge.

 Why people dislike AI in advertising right now

-If you want the clearest explanation for why people dislike AI in advertising, it comes down to trust and “felt authenticity.”
-A lot of audiences want more control over how AI shows up in their lives, and many also care deeply about being able to tell what’s AI-made versus human-made.
-That matters in ads because advertising is basically a shortcut to belief, and anything that feels fake makes the brain slam the brakes.
-Add in the fact that many people are more concerned than excited about AI’s growing role, and you get the perfect conditions for an AI backlash.
-(Pew Research Center)
+The clearest explanation for why people dislike AI in advertising comes down to trust and felt authenticity.
+Audiences want more control over how AI shows up in their lives, and most want to know what is AI-made versus human-made.
+That matters in advertising because an ad is a shortcut to belief, and anything that feels fake makes the brain hit the brakes.
+Pair that with broad unease about AI's growing role, and you get the conditions for a real backlash.
+On client work we see the same instinct up close: the moment a campaign reads as machine-made, the audience's guard goes up before they have read a word.

 1) Polaroid: The Camera for an Analog Life